 Recognizing defensive behavior in your partner is crucial for fostering healthy communication in your relationship.
 A defensive person tends to react negatively to perceived criticism, often driven by a need to protect themselves, possibly due to hidden issues like an affair or unresolved childhood trauma.
 Overcoming defensiveness is vital for the well-being of your relationship, and we’ll explore effective ways to communicate with a defensive partner.

-How to Address Your Partner’s Defensiveness
+Addressing Your Partner’s Defensiveness

-- Snap easily when asked a question
+- Snapping easily when asked a question

-- Over-explain things to prove a point
+- Over-explaining to prove a point

-- Become argumentative
+- Becoming argumentative

-- Needs to have the last word
+- Insisting on having the last word

-- Make a safe space for a conversion
+- Create a safe space for conversation

-- Keep an open mind
+- Maintain an open mind

 - Stay calm but assertive

-Family Strategies Counseling & Mediation is a therapy office serving the Chicagoland Area.
-We offer couples counseling and mental health services.
-Our therapists are skilled at working with those struggling to process traumatic events.
-Call our office at (708) 798-5433 or email us at info@Family-Strategy.com for appointment details.
+For those in the Chicagoland Area, Family Strategies Counseling & Mediation offers couples counseling and mental health services.
+Our skilled therapists specialize in helping individuals navigate through traumatic events.
+Contact our office at (708) 798-5433 or email us at info@Family-Strategy.com for appointment details.